 - parsley for garnish

-- On medium high heat, cook bacon pieces until crispy.
-Remove from pan with a slotted spoon and set aside.
+- On medium high heat in a large thick-bottom stock pot, cook bacon pieces until crispy.
+Remove from pot with a slotted spoon and set aside.

-- Add potatoes and bring to a boil.
-Reduce heat and simmer until potatoes are fully cooked.
+- When everything is uniform, add remaining broth and potatoes.
+Bring to a boil, reduce heat and simmer until potatoes are fully cooked.

-- Stir in cream until heated through, season with additional salt and pepper to taste.
+- Season with additional salt and pepper to taste.
+Garnish with curly parsley.